codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 If the Query Builder returns a result, it is returned as is.
 In that case, the result may be different from the one returned by the model's method and may not be what was expected.
-The model's event is not be triggered.
+The model's events are not triggered.

 To prevent unexpected behavior, do not use Query Builder methods that return results and specify the model's method at the end of the method chaining.